ehrpg/qstar/docs/character.md

 > Experience is gained throughout a character's adventuring career.

-**GAINED**{.hf} due to noteable achievements or story completions.
+Experience is gained due to noteable achievements or story completions.
 Experience *may* provide a character with experience points, usually 1 at a time.

-**USED**{.hf} automatically, improving the maximum values of your secondary stats.
+Experience improves the maximum values of your secondary stats.
 This does not necessarily make your character stronger, but make the character more resourceful and adaptable.

 Every character has 1 experience upon creation.